Joe4evr/Discord.Addons/Discord.Addons.MpGame/Documentation/6-FinalStep.md

     public static Task AddCardGame(this CommandService cmds, IDependencyMap map) {
         // Additional advantage: If you need to add anything else in particular
-        // (such as a custom TypeReader), you can add that here map.Add(new CardGameService());
+        // (such as a custom TypeReader), you can add that here as well map.Add(new CardGameService());
         return cmds.AddModule<CardGameModule>();
     }